jan-khalid/robotCar/README.md

 changing the pins used did the motor on one side of the car work, hence the issue was found to be a broken pin.

-[Initially, the car had difficulty moving in line with the grid.]{.underline} This problem might have been caused by the position of the QTI sensor.
+**_Initially, the car had difficulty moving in line with the grid._** This problem might have been caused by the position of the QTI sensor.
 By observing the monitoring window of the Arduino IDE, it was found that the reading of black lines would increase significantly in effectiveness only if the QTI sensor were placed very